 Following the face-to-face prospectus defense, the Dissertation Committee will notify the student in writing (via email) whether they may continue to develop the dissertation based on the prospectus discussed, or need to provide further revisions to the prospectus.
-This notification must be copied to the Program Director, Dr. Anastasia Salter (anastasia@ucf.edu) and the program (TandT@ucf.edu).
+This notification must be copied to the Program Director, Dr. Anastasia Salter (anastasia@ucf.edu) and the program (TandT@ucf.edu) in order to record the prospectus defense pass date.